Bonnemine-dev/CandidateMaterials/README.md

 _Writing sample(s)_

-When we developed the SmartCampus project, we also decided to create a wiki to explain how the project works and to track its progress.
-This wiki can be accessed at the following address: https://github.com/Bonnemine-dev/SmartCampus/wiki
+> When we developed the SmartCampus project, we also decided to create a wiki to explain how the project works and to track its progress. <br> This wiki can be accessed at the following address: https://github.com/Bonnemine-dev/SmartCampus/wiki <br><br>
 We also used Miro to record our ideas.
-Miro primarily served as a draft for us, but it enabled us to visualize our ideas and share them with other group members.
-You can view our Miro board here: [Miro board](https://miro.com/welcomeonboard/azdnSjhLdFZNcXpMenUyeU1LUmNsTlVLSUFCN2VFT2dQUHhyMFgxN0NtYVpSRWljMnF4VmxxSERVb3VUTG91aXwzNDU4NzY0NTMzMzQ5Mzc5OTcwfDI=?share_link_id=785320243310)
+Miro primarily served as a draft for us, but it enabled us to visualize our ideas and share them with other group members. <br> You can view our Miro board here:
-I also created a user manual for the sensor we developed.
-You can find this manual here: [ici](https://github.com/Bonnemine-dev/SmartCampus-Sensors/blob/40b850b6d2dcd0b1091bbbd7cbeda0cba0075a8f/Mode-emploie.pdf)
+[Miro board](https://miro.com/welcomeonboard/azdnSjhLdFZNcXpMenUyeU1LUmNsTlVLSUFCN2VFT2dQUHhyMFgxN0NtYVpSRWljMnF4VmxxSERVb3VUTG91aXwzNDU4NzY0NTMzMzQ5Mzc5OTcwfDI=?share_link_id=785320243310)<br><br> I also wrote a user manual for the sensor we developed. <br> You can find this manual here: [Manual](https://github.com/Bonnemine-dev/SmartCampus-Sensors/blob/40b850b6d2dcd0b1091bbbd7cbeda0cba0075a8f/Mode-emploie.pdf)

 <br/><br/>